kptrngol/The-Space-Explorer/README.md

 This exercise was focused on:

-- first ECS-like system implementation
+- my first ECS-like system implementation

 To do:
+- invulnerability cooldown after taking the damage
 - instalation package for linux
 - menu module and play again - function that initializes default game settings
 - fix multiple respawn bug